Testing Web App on Mobile Browsers

 - Create a test case with Katalon Studio

-- Execute the test case with mobile browser
+- Execute the test case with mobile browsers

-- Katalon Studio: available for free, running on both Windows and MacOS with a beta Linux support.
-Visit Katalon Studio website to get the latest version.
+Katalon Studio: running on both Windows and macOS with a beta Linux support.
+Visit the Katalon Studio website to get the latest version.

 Web application testing can be directly executed on a mobile device.
-To do so, the user needs to connect their devices/emulators into the machine and run the test scripts.
-We need to make sure that Chrome application (on Android device) and Safari application (on an iOS device) must be installed so that test steps can execute properly.
+To do so, you need to connect your testing devices/emulators to a machine and run test scripts.
+Make sure Chrome and Safari applications are installed so that test steps can execute properly.

 Understand your web application under test (AUT)